 BIRT offers a nationwide continuum of services for people with acquired brain injury including post-acute hospital-based rehabilitation, assessment and rehabilitation, continuing rehabilitation and community support services.
 The duration of placements at The Woodmill varies, depending on the service user's level of need and their potential for brain injury rehabilitation.

 The Woodmill has developed a new, flexible outreach service for people in the South West of England who would benefit from structured brain injury rehabilitation, to help them gain independence after a brain injury, but who do not need this to be delivered within a residential care setting.
-We collect satisfaction questionnaires from service users, family members, funders and commissioners.
-View our most recent Satisfaction Ratings.

 If a further period of brain injury rehabilitation is recommended, service users will continue to work on their agreed goals.
 Their personalised treatment programme may include group or individual learning and therapy sessions, behavioural management and training in social and domestic skills.
 Service users are supported to structure their leisure time, so they can access the community and educational and vocational training and placements.